Written by

 The primary difference between the two agreements is that an NDA is a broader contract.
 Non-competes specifically inform employees what kinds of business they cannot work for should they leave the organization.

-What Does the Proposed Ban Entail?
+What Does the Proposed Non-Compete Ban Affect?

-The impetus of the proposal stems from legislative concerns that non-competes impede employer satisfaction by reducing their ability to find work in a more suitable workplace.
+The impetus of the proposal stems from legislative concerns that non-competes impede employee satisfaction by reducing their ability to find work in a more suitable workplace.
 It also limits the employee pool for employers looking to rebuild their workforce and fill crucial roles.

-This proposal is significant in scope and has been on the horizon since Biden first announced the Executive Order to bring limitations and restrictions to non-compete agreements last year.
+This proposal is significant in scope and has been on the horizon since Biden first announced the executive order to bring limitations and restrictions to non-compete agreements last year.
 Should it pass, organizations must relieve employees of all non-compete agreements and notify them of the rescinded contracts.
+However, there are still concerns to address, such as whether franchises will be subjected to the rule.

 Ashley Herd, CEO of Manager Method, clarifies that the proposed rule "applies to employees AND independent contractors."
 "Nothing happens today...
 There is a 60-day comment period (which could be extended), and then the FTC takes time to decide on a final rule, which then takes effect six months later.
 So, nothing official until late 2023, at least."